sporksmith/walking-onions-wip/specs/05-extending-circuits.md

 client preference; the extending relay may extend to any of the listed routers.

-This link specifier SHOULD NOT be used with IPv4, IPv6, RSA ID, or Ed25519 ID link specifiers.
+This link specifier SHOULD NOT be used along with IPv4, IPv6, RSA ID, or Ed25519 ID link specifiers.
 Relays receiving such a link along with a snip_index link specifier SHOULD reject the entire EXTEND request.